Makaze4/UpwellPredict/readme.md

   * In each folder the following files are present:
     * Auxiliary *.grib and *.mat files for the preprocessing steps
-    * Folders of the corresponding years containing the *.grib file from the full year extracted from the Copernicus Climate Change Service (C3S) Climate Data Store (CDS) and the *.mat files containing the original SST information of each week
+    * Folders of the corresponding years containing the *.grib file from the full year extracted from the Copernicus Climate Change Service (C3S) Climate Data Store (CDS) and the *.mat files containing the original SST information of each week.

 ## Output data-experimentsOutput